 Outsourced Blonde: Brewsheet – Beersmith 2 Format Brian’s Belgian blonde received a comment on The Brewing Network’s live show in Milwaukee.
 The comment was “This is probably the best Belgian Blonde I have ever had” -Justin Crossley.
 Recipe by Brian Lesperance.

-Her Name Is Emily Honey Rye Ale: Link to Recipe on Northern Brewer Forum (go to bottom of page) Full of bready malt flavor, and big spiciness from the hops (Dave used homegrown Hallertauer hops).
+Her Name Is Emily Honey Rye Ale: Image on Flickr.com Full of bready malt flavor, and big spiciness from the hops (Dave used homegrown Hallertauer hops).
 The honey flavor was obvious without being enormous.
 This beer has won Bronze in a homebrew competition.
 Note: Listed recipe is for 3 gallons.
 Scale up if required.
 Recipe by Dave Taylor